2023 NHL Draft Lottery: Date, No. 1 pick odds, top prospects

 Which team has the best odds in the 2023 NHL Draft Lottery?

-The San Jose Sharks have gone 4-18 over their last 22 games.

-One of those four teams will finish with the best odds for the No. 1 pick.

-Here are the odds for each of the 11 teams currently eligible for the No. 1 pick based on games played through April 10...
+Here are the odds for each of the 11 teams eligible for the No. 1 pick:

 Who are the top prospects in the 2023 NHL Draft?